robknows/Pelias/README.md

 # Pelias

-Intended to be JSON parsing for haskell that works and has an API that is easy to understand.
+Intended to be JSON parsing for haskell that works and has an API that is straightforward and clean, unlike Aeson whose API I find pretty stupid.
 It is my intention that this works as a single file that you can chuck into your project, import and BAM - easy json parsing.

 ## Testing